On the structure of sets which have coinciding representation functions: Introduction

-\end{conj} We showed above that Conjecture 2 is true for the finite case $l=0,1,2$.
+\end{conjecture} We showed above that Conjecture 2 is true for the finite case $l=0,1,2$.
 Unfortunately we could not settle the cases $l \ge 3$, which seems to be very complicated.
-In the next step we prove a weaker version of the above conjecture.
+In Section 4 we prove the following weaker version of the above conjecture.